-- Repayment:- They comes with a repayment tag on them.
-Once funds are raised from debt instruments these are to be repaid on their maturity.
+- Repayment:- They come with a repayment tag on them.
+Once funds are raised from debt instruments, these are to be repaid on their maturity.

-- Interest Burden:- These instrument carries an interest payment at regular interval which needs to be met for which the company needs to maintain sufficient cash flow.
+- Interest Burden:- These instrument carries an interest payment at a regular interval, which needs to be met for which the company needs to maintain sufficient cash flow.
 Interest payment reduces the company profit by a significant amount.

 - Cashflow Requirement:- The company needs to pay interest as well as the principal amount for the company has kept the cashflows for making these payments well in time.

 - Debt-Equity Ratio:- The companies having a larger debt-equity Ratio are considered risky by the lenders and investors.
 It should be used up to such amount, which does not fall below that risky debt financing.